Enforcement Directorate (ED) and its major Functions

 List of Zonal Offices is as Follows;

 Functions of the Enforcement Directorate:-

-3. ED has the power to attach the asset of the culprits found guilty of violation of FEMA.
+3. ED has the power to attach the asset of the culprits found guilty of the violation of FEMA.
 “Attachment of the assets” means prohibition of transfer, conversion, disposition or movement of property by an order issued under Chapter III of the Money Laundering Act [Section 2(1) (d)].

-4. To undertake, search, seizure, arrest, prosecution action and survey etc. against offender of PMLA offence.
+4. To undertake, search, seizure, arrest, prosecution action, and survey, etc. against offender of PMLA offence.

-5. To provide and seek mutual legal assistance to/from respective states in respect of attachment/confiscation of proceeds of crime and handed over the transfer of accused persons under Money Laundering Act.
+5. To provide and seek mutual legal assistance to/from respective states in respect of attachment/confiscation of proceeds of crime and handed over the transfer of accused persons under the Money Laundering Act.